 Light rail will play a central role in the future of transport in Sydney.
 It is a high capacity, reliable and sustainable mode of public transport that will ease the pressure on Sydney’s roads by reducing the city’s reliance on buses.

-In 2012 the NSW Government began the extension of the Inner West Light Rail line and announced the $1.6 billion CBD and South East Light Rail project.
 In March 2014, the Inner West Light Rail was opened to the public.
-The CBD and South East Light Rail project is due to be complete in 2019/2020.
+The CBD and South East Light Rail project received planning approval on 4 June 2014 and construction is due to start after Anzac Day 2015 with the system open and operational in 2019/2020.

 These light rail lines will form the new Sydney Light Rail network, with reliable, high capacity services running north from Central to Circular Quay along George Street through the CBD, west to Pyrmont and Dulwich Hill, and south east to Kingsford and Randwick via Surry Hills, Moore Park and Kensington.